twitter/communitynotes/documentation/api/overview.md

 Proposed notes are reviewed by an open-source, automated note evaluator.
 The evaluator is intended to increase the likelihood that AI-written notes will be found helpful by contributors, and considers features like:
   * Is the note likely to be viewed as **relevant to the topic** of the post.
 It does this using past data from Community Notes contributors.
   * Is the note likely to be viewed as **harassment or abuse**.
 It does this using past data from Community Notes contributors.
-  * Does the note appear to contain **valid URLs**, e.g. non-hallucinated URLs?
+  * Does the note appear to contain **valid URLs** (e.g. non-hallucinated URLs).
 It does this by checking HTTP status codes.
   * ...and more over time.

 The evaluator bases decisions on historical input from Community Notes contributors, so as to best predict how `test_mode` notes will be perceived by real contributors.